dendronhq/dendron/test-workspace/vault/dendron.note-lookup.md

 1. Navigate to `dendron.blog.one`
 1. Activate `Note lookup`
 1. Make sure to be able to see siblings of `dendron.blog.one` such as ``dendron.blog.two`.

+### Lookup with dot at the end
+1. Look up `data.`
+Should see results with roughly the following order:
+* `data.driven`
+    * first show matches with `data.` exact matched and `data.` highest in hierarchy
+* `languages.python.data.string`
+    * then show matches that have `data.` exact matched but lower in hierarchy.
+* ...
+* `languages.with-data.make-sense`
+    * later show matches that are not exact matched `with-data.`
+* `languages.python.data.string.memory`
+    * lastly show matches that have not just children but grand children etc.
+All matches should have `data.` and some value after `data.`

 ### Look up with wiki links
 * [[with description with header with vault|dendron://vault/dendron.welcome#header1]]